zopencommunity/meta/README.md

 - Remote respositores utilise the suffix ```port``` - where required, packages should be specified **withOUT** the suffix. eg using ```zopen install which``` rather than ```zopen install whichport```

-## System install
+## Root filesystem install
 - Selecting ```'/' ``` as the root filesystem will allow the tools to be available system wide for all users who configure their usage.
-The install needs to be done by a sysadmin [or someone with sufficient rights using the sudo port for example] as the installer will write files to the /usr tree and configuration information to /etc.  The installing sysadmin will have a `.zopen-config` generated in their ```$HOME``` directory, specific to their install properties - their GitHub Access Token for example.
-There will also be a "skeleton" configuration file written as ```/etc/skel/.zopen-config``` - this can be used as a template for individual users.
-The skeleton template does not contain the installer's GH token (if configured during install) but inserts a placeholder should the user have their own GH token.
-Copying the ```/etc/skel/.zopen-config``` to a user's $HOME directory will allow them to source it easily on login using ```. $HOME/.zopen-config```.
+The install needs to be done by a sysadmin [or someone with sufficient rights using the sudo port for example] as the installer will write files to the /usr tree and configuration information to /etc. There will also be a configuration file written as ```/etc/.zopen-config``` - this can be used as a template for individual users.
 - Removing zopen and the z/OS Open Tools once installed involves: uninstalling all installed packages; removing any copies of ```.zopen-config```; removing the configured zopen root directory (by default ```/usr/local/zopen``` but is set during installation); and then running a command to find any final orphaned symlinks on the system, such as: ```/bin/find $ZOPEN_ROOTFS -type l -exec test ! -e {} \; -print```  where $ZOPEN_ROOTFS is '/' [replace `-print` with `rm -rf` to actually remove symlinks, the example command should only list what was found - care should be taken when removing any files with sysadmin authority to prevent removing critial files!]